the most dangerous and inauspicious days of the year in

 although the person on the right appears to be different.

 The inscription is qu xie jiang fu (驱邪降福)

 meaning "expel evil and send down good fortune".

 This charm also has the spider,

-"happiness", at the eleven o'clock position and the
+here representing "happiness", at the eleven o'clock position

 same as those on the above charm although they are drawn a

 little differently and are in a slightly different order.